3VLINC/meeemor/README.md

 # Meeemor

+Memes are our best tool for maintaining alignment within decentralized communities.

+B

 Meeemor is a web3 dapp that fosters community through memes.

 We think that meme artists contribute to our shared understanding of the world.